-• Risk of injury.
-Wire placed on top of the ground may be a trip hazard; use care in how you place your wires.
+- Risk of injury.
+Wire placed on top of the ground may be a trip hazard; use care in how you place your wires. - This product is not a toy.
+Keep it out of the reach of children.

-This PetSafe® Rechargeable In-Ground FenceTM system is not a solid barrier.
-This system is designed to act as a deterrent to remind pets, by static correction, to remain in the boundary established.
-It is important that you reinforce training with your pet on a regular basis.
 Proper fit of the receiver collar is important.
-A receiver collar worn for too long or made too tight on the pet's neck may cause skin damage, ranging from redness to pressure ulcers; this condition is commonly known as bed sores.
+A receiver collar worn for too long or made too tight on the pet's neck may cause skin damage, ranging from redness to pressure ulcers.
+This condition is commonly known as bed sores.

-• Avoid leaving the receiver collar on the dog for more than 12 hours per day.

-- When possible reposition the receiver collar on the pet's neck every 1 to 2 hours. - Check the fit to prevent excessive pressure; follow the instructions in this manual. - When using a separate collar for a leash, do not put pressure on the receiver collar. - Wash the dog's neck area and the contact points of the receiver collar weekly with a damp cloth. - Examine the contact area daily for signs of a rash or a sore. - If a rash or sore is found, discontinue use of the receiver collar until the skin has healed. - If the condition persists beyond 48 hours, see your veterinarian. - For additional information on bed sores and pressure necrosis, please visit our website.
+- Avoid leaving the receiver collar on the dog for more than 12 hours per day. - When possible reposition the receiver collar on the pet's neck every 1 to 2 hours. - Check the fit to prevent excessive pressure; follow the instructions in this manual. - When using a separate collar for a leash, do not put pressure on the receiver collar. - Wash the dog's neck area and the contact points of the receiver collar weekly with a damp cloth. - Examine the contact area daily for signs of a rash or a sore. - If a rash or sore is found, discontinue use of the receiver collar until the skin has healed. - If the condition persists beyond 48 hours, see your veterinarian. - For additional information on bed sores and pressure necrosis, please visit our website.